Azure-Samples/digital-twins-docs-code/README.md

 This repo is the source for the code snippets in the [Azure Digital Twins documentation](https://docs.microsoft.com/azure/digital-twins/).
 Code stored in this repo is displayed in-text throughout the documentation to illustrate examples of SDK calls, API calls, query structure, and more.

+These samples are not complete solutions and aren't intended to be used in production.

 ## Contents

 Below are the types of snippets included in this repo.